material-motion/material-motion/specifications/plans/KeyframeTween.md

 `offsets` optionally defines the pacing of the animation.
 Each offset corresponds to its identically-indexed value in the `values` array.
 Each offset is a floating point number in the range of `[0,1]`.
 If not provided, each value is assumed to be evenly spaced.

 `interTimingFunctions` optionally defines the timing functions to be used between any two values.
 If `values` is of length `n`, then `interTimingFunctions` should be of length `n-1`.
 If not provided, each timing function is assumed to be linear.

-`timingFunction` optionally defines the timing function that governs the overall pacing of the animation.
-If not provided, the default pacing is `linear`.